-In an era dominated by online presence and digital engagement, constructing a well-defined digital marketing budget is paramount for businesses seeking to thrive in the digital landscape.
+In an era dominated by online presence and digital engagement, constructing a well-defined digital marketing budget is critical for businesses seeking growth.

-First, let’s look at why digital marketing is essential to any business.
 The average daily time spent consuming digital media in the United States in 2020 was 470 minutes (seven hours and 40 minutes).
-This number is expected to jump to over eight hours in 2023.
+This number is expected to jump to over eight hours in 2025.

 With a bit of research and planning, it’s easier than you may think to set a final digital marketing budget, especially for small businesses.
-And understanding average spending can help you decide if your budget is realistic.
+And understanding average spending can help you decide if your budget for digital marketing is realistic.

-Looking at the percentage of revenue is the simplest way to break down your marketing costs.
 The 2022 Gartner CMO Spend Survey shows that the average marketing budget has jumped from 6.4% to 9.5%.
-Setting aside a small percentage of your total revenue for your marketing budget can go a long way.
+Setting aside a small percentage of your total revenue for your budget for digital marketing can go a long way. - Identifying How Much of Your Revenue You Currently Budget for Marketing Spend

-• And social media ads tend to make up 25% of the typical digital marketing budget
+Social media ads tend to make up 25% of the typical digital marketing budget.

 Paid Search